telefonicaid/fiware-orion/doc/manuals/devel/index.md

 Especially important is the function `jsonRequestTreat()` that basically is a switch that calls the different parsing routines according to the type of the payload.

-[Top](#top)
+See detailed explanation of the V2 JSON parse implementation in its [dedicated document](jsonParseV2.md) [Top](#top)